Charlemagne conquered Barcelona from the Moors 801. He created the

 The Kingdom of Aragon had been created when Sancho III of Navarre partitioned

 his kingdom between his three sons 1035.
-In the beginning was Aragon just an
+In the beginning Aragon was just an

 insignificant mountain kingdom, but it expanded considerably during the Reconquista.